 (chronologically speaking)

-- The Young Senators‘ classic funk 45 – “Jungle” – was recorded in 1970 at Track and reissued in 2016 (with picture sleeve) on Chicago’s Numero Group / Innovation.
+- The Young Senators‘ classic funk 45 – “Jungle” b/w “That’s The Way It Is” – was recorded in 1970 at Track, according to Soul 51 music blog.
 The A-side, according to The Beat!
-Go-Go Music from Washington, DC (thank you, Ken Giles!) hit number one on local and regional R&B music charts and led the band to Eddie Kendricks, who used them as musical support for his first solo tour after leaving The Temptations.
+Go-Go Music from Washington, DC hit number one on local and regional R&B music charts and led the band to Eddie Kendricks, who used them as musical support for his first solo tour after leaving The Temptations.
+In 2016, the single would be reissued by Chicago’s Numero Group, in collaboration with DC’s Innovation Records.

-- Ralph Stanley & the Clinch Mountain Boys made a series of recordings at Track between the years 1971 and 1976 that would later be issued on 1991 CD compilation Bound to Ride.
+- Ralph Stanley & the Clinch Mountain Boys made a series of recordings at Track between the years 1971 and 1976 that would later be issued on 1991 CD compilation, Bound to Ride: Vintage Mountain Bluegrass.

-- Pioneering DC Christian rock band – Sons of Thunder – recorded 1972’s Day Follows Night at Track.
+- Pioneering DC Christian rock band – Sons of Thunder – recorded 1972’s Day Follows Night at Track, with Cory Pearson engineering those sessions.

 “We the People”

-“We the People” [not to be confused with the Allen Toussaint composition] hit #40 on the R&B Chart, spending a total of six weeks on the chart.
-Soul Brother would reissue We the People for the UK market in 2006.
+“We the People” (not to be confused with the Allen Toussaint composition) reached #40 on Billboard‘s Soul Chart (for the week ending August 26, 1972), spending a total of six weeks on the chart.
+The original range of distribution for The Soul Searchers‘ debut album included Canada, Venezuela, and Guatemala.
+In 2006, Soul Brother reissued We the People for the UK market, while in 2021 the album would finally see release in Japan.

 - Scacy Sound Service‘s heavy funk 45 from 1972 “Sunshine (Pt.
 1 & 2)” – recorded at Track – changes hands for up to three figures at auction (and was sampled by Outkast in 2006 for “Mighty O“).

-- Al Brown‘s funky 1973 instrumental A-side – “The Whip” – (45 sought after in the UK) was laid down at Track.
+- Al Brown‘s funky 1973 instrumental A-side – “The Whip” – (sought after in the UK) was laid down at Track and issued on the Memphis-based BM label (“with an affiliate in Baltimore”).
+The 45 label playfully states “choreography as performed by The Exotics.”

 Old Sounds Refashioned Anew

-Julius Brockington‘s 1973 landmark single — “This Feeling” b/w “Cosmic Force” — would be yet another 7-inch record laid down at Silver Spring‘s Track Recorders that has been able to fetch three figures at auction within the last five or so years.
+Julius Brockington‘s 1973 landmark single – “This Feeling” b/w “Cosmic Force” – is yet another 7-inch record laid down at Silver Spring‘s Track Recorders that has been able to fetch three figures at auction within the last five or so years.

-“This Feeling,” points out Soul Sides, enjoys the distinction of being reissued the following year, in 1974, as a two-part “Freedom” remix that kicks off with an ever-so-slightly menacing mini-Moog line.
+“This Feeling,” as Soul Sides points out, enjoys the distinction of being reissued the following year, in 1974, as a two-part “Freedom” remix that kicks off with an ever-so-slightly menacing Minimoog line.
 Indeed, is this one of the earliest instances – as Soul Sides asks – “where a seven-inch single got remixed onto 7-inch again”?

-Prior to releasing this single (quite possibly the Burman label’s one and only title), Brockington recorded three full-length albums for Today Records – 1972’s Sophisticated Funk & The Brockingtons, plus 1973’s The United Chair – that enjoyed distribution in France.
+Prior to releasing this single (quite possibly the Burman label’s one and only title), Brockington recorded three full-length albums for Today Records: 1972’s Sophisticated Funk and The Brockingtons (both LPs distributed in France), plus 1973’s The United Chair.

 Thirty years later, “alternative” hip hop group Jurassic 5 would sample “This Feeling” to trippy effect on “Freedom” from 2002’s Power in Numbers album: